 A quick google search is usually good enough to find accommodation.
 From experience, I’d say spend over $150 if you can for a motel room.
-Most motels out this way are dated to say the least.
-‘Family’ motel rooms can be far too small.
+Most motels out that way are a bit dated – to say the least.
+‘Family’ motel rooms can sometimes be far too small.
 Families would be better off finding cabins at caravan parks or resorts.
-You’ve spent all day in the car with your family and of course you love them, but some space is nice.
+You’ve spent all day in the car with your family (of course you love them) – but some space is nice.

 There is so much to see by driving across Australia!
 This road trip is a bit off the beaten track I know.
-I’d argue that the changing countryside and all the small towns along the road give you a real sense of travel as you whisk through them.
+I’d argue that the changing countryside and all the small towns along the road imbue you with an authentic sense of travel as you whisk through them.
 It’s part of the experience.

-Two side trips in easy reach of the route worth taking are to ‘The Dish’ in Parkes, and Wollomombi Falls on the Waterfall Way.
+There are two notable side trips in easy reach of the route worth taking.
+‘The Dish’ in Parkes, and Wollomombi Falls on the Waterfall Way.
 ‘The Dish’ is a giant radio telescope that was once part of the Apollo missions while Wollomombi Falls is one of the highest waterfalls in Australia.

 Enjoy the comforts of home.
 Returning home is a part of any journey.

-Do yourself a favour and make sense of all the photos and video – before you forget and they no longer seem relevant.
+Do yourself a favour and make sense of all the photos and videos – before you forget and they no longer seem relevant.